zencart/documentation/Developer_Documentation/1.6/code_docs/admin_lead_pages/introduction.md

 * relatedLinks - Second set of boxes on the left hand side of a LEAD page (array of arrays)
 * listMap - The order in which the fields are displayed when viewing the list (array of strings)
 * editMap - The order in which the fields are displayed when editing an entry (array of strings)
-* showActionLinkListList - The first set of boxes on teh left hand side of a LEAD Page (boolean, default true)
+* showActionLinkListList - The first set of boxes on the left hand side of a LEAD Page (boolean, default true)
 * allowAdd - Whether or not you are allowed to add new items to this list (boolean, default true).
 * fields
 * fieldFormatter